bhuviperala/Speech-and-Emotion-Recognition-/README.md

 # Speech-and-Emotion-Recognition-
 Used LSTM and MFCC on RAVDESS dataset for emotion classification

-✅ Step-by-Step: Create a GitHub Repo and Push Code
 1. Initialize Git Repo Locally
 Open a terminal in your project directory and run: